-Race is another federally protected characteristic in workers across California often taken for granted by employers.
-Discriminating immutable features such as facial hair, skin color or other appearances which uniquely identify people of various lineages are litigable offenses taken seriously by JML Law, an aggressive Los Angeles racial discrimination attorney working for the people working in California.
+Race is another federally protected characteristic in workers across California, often taken for granted by employers.
+Discriminating immutable features such as facial hair, skin color, or other appearances that uniquely identify people of various lineages are litigable offenses taken seriously by JML Law, an aggressive Los Angeles racial discrimination attorney working for the people working in California.

 Interchangeable with yet different than color, racial discrimination violates Title VII of the Civil Rights Act.
-Color references pigmentation, while race identifies with facial features, bone structure, eyes and hair.
-Ethnicity may closely identify with race, although ethnical features include nationality, ancestry, language and culture.
-All the above human characteristics are protected, and violations may merit civil action.
+Color references pigmentation, while race identifies with facial features, bone structure, eyes, and hair.
+Ethnicity may closely identify with race, although ethnical features include nationality, ancestry, language, and culture.
+All human characteristics above are protected, and violations may merit civil action.

-Overt racial discrimination claims must start with EEOC and carry 180-day statute of limitations.
-JML Law may assist victims with claims and appeals process, and filings with local courts and state agencies.
+Overt racial discrimination claims must start with EEOC and carry a 180-day statute of limitations.
+JML Law may assist victims with claims, appeals process, and filings with local courts and state agencies.
 The EEOC may clear victims to leave work during this process, in which employers may not retaliate when granted.
-If any compensation does come out of civil due process, it’ll be awarded for pain and suffering along with loss of opportunity created by the employer who discriminated.
+If any compensation comes out of civil due process, it’ll be awarded for pain and suffering and loss of opportunity created by the employer who discriminated.

 Witnesses to racial disparity are encouraged, where possible.
 More voices added to claims can only help improve chances, so victims should have names and numbers of those willing to testify on their behalf.

-It is sometimes obvious when an employer is engaging in discrimination once their behavior, actions, or policies have been thoroughly documented.
-For example, if it can be shown that an employer has a consistent history of denying promotions to members of a certain race, it should be fairly obvious that they have been discriminating against employees of that race and have been doing so intentionally.
+It is sometimes apparent when an employer engages in discrimination once their behavior, actions, or policies have been thoroughly documented.
+For example, it can be shown that an employer has a consistent history of denying promotions to members of a certain race.
+In that case, it should be evident that they have been discriminating against employees of that race and doing so intentionally.

 This is an example of workplace racial discrimination that can be considered to represent “disparate treatment.”
 As the name implies, the disparate treatment form of racial discrimination involves an employer treating certain workers differently because of their race.